 Here is a full explanation of the background of the final set of regulations.

-Section 503 of ERISA generally requires employee benefit plans to provide written notice to any participant or beneficiary whose claim for benefits has been denied and to provide the claimant a full and fair process for review of the claims denial.
+Section 503 of ERISA generally requires employee benefit plans to provide written notice to any participant or beneficiary whose claim for benefits has been denied and to provide the claimant a full and fair process for review of the claim's denial.
 The new rules add important procedural protections and consumer safeguards for claims for disability benefits.
-They protect claimants from conflicts of interest, increases transparency, and ensures that claimants have a fair opportunity to respond to the evidence and reasoning behind the decision.
+They protect claimants from conflicts of interest, increase transparency, and ensure that claimants have a fair opportunity to respond to the evidence and reasoning behind the decision.

 The rules also ensure that protections for disability claimants parallel protections that already apply when workers file claims for group health benefits.
 On November 18, 2015, the Department published in the Federal Register a Notice of Proposed Rulemaking (NPRM) regarding the claims procedure for plans providing disability benefits.
 The Department received 145 public comments from interested stakeholders, including plan participants, consumer groups representing disability benefit claimants, plan sponsors, employer groups, individual insurers, and trade groups representing disability insurance providers.

-Many employers use translation services for documents like summary plan descriptions (SPD), employee handbooks, policies and procedures and employee review materials.
+Many employers use translation services for documents like summary plan descriptions (SPD), employee handbooks, policies and procedures, and employee review materials.
 Telephonic interpretation is another useful tool for human resource managers and general managers when addressing employee concerns that need immediate attention.
-Here is a quick video of how a local company utilizes telephonic interpretation in their workplace.
+Here is a quick video of how a local company utilizes telephonic interpretation in its workplace.